Tropical Storm Kammuri (2002)

-Severe Tropical Storm Kammuri, known in the Philippines as Tropical Storm Lagalag, killed hundreds of people in the wake of a deadly flood season in China.
+Severe Tropical Storm Kammuri, (Note: The name Kammuri was contributed by Japan (Japanese: カンムリ, [kã̠mːɯ̟ɾʲi]) and refers to the constellation Corona Borealis, the northern crown, in Japanese.) known in the Philippines as Tropical Storm Lagalag, killed hundreds of people in the wake of a deadly flood season in China.
 The system developed from a large monsoonal system that persisted toward the end of July 2002 near the Philippines.
 On August 2, a tropical depression formed off the northwest coast of Luzon and moved west-northwestward.
 Late on August 3, it intensified into Tropical Storm Kammuri off the coast of Hong Kong.
 A weakening ridge turned the storm northward toward the coast of China.
 The storm made landfall with late on August 4, after reaching peak winds of 100 km/h (65 mph).
 The system dissipated over the mountainous coastline of eastern China and merged with a cold front on August 7.

 High rainfall from Kammuri affected large portions of China, particularly in Guangdong Province where it moved ashore.
 In that province, over 100,000 people had to evacuate due to flooding and after 6,810 houses were destroyed.
 The floods damaged roads, railroads, and tunnels, and left power and water outages across the region.
 Rainfall was beneficial in alleviating drought conditions in Guangdong, although further inland the rains occurred after months of deadly flooding.
 In Hunan Province, the storm's remnants merged with a cold front, destroying 12,400 houses.
 Across its path, the floods damaged or destroyed 245,000 houses and destroyed 60 ha of crop fields.
 Kammuri caused 153 deaths, most of which were related to the remnants, and damage was estimated at $509 million (¥4.219 billion yuan).